 Immunizations listed below are required prior to participation in any of the PT Practice courses and Clinical Experience courses.
-Documentation must be provided for all immunizations received.

 Required immunizations and screening tests:

-- \\\\\ Positive Rubella (German Measles) Titer Test or Immunization - \\\\\ Positive Rubeola (Measles) Titer Test or Immunization - \\\\\ Positive Varicella (Chicken Pox, Herpes Zoster) Titer Test or Immunization - \\\\\ Current Tetanus booster (within 10 years) - \\\\\ Mantoux TB screening test within 1 year of application and yearly thereafter A positive Mantoux test result must be followed up with a chest x-ray and verification of inactive status - Hepatitis B (HB) Vaccine series (series of 3 immunizations at 0, 1, and 6 months) and positive titer results (A student signed waiver for the Hepatitis B Vaccine series is also accepted by the Department of Physical Therapy but may exclude you from working at certain Clinical Sites due to requirements of individual clinics.)
+Positive Rubella (German Measles) Titer Test or Immunization

+Positive Rubeola (Measles) Titer Test or Immunization

+Positive Varicella (Chicken Pox, Herpes Zoster) Titer Test or Immunization

+Current Tetanus booster (within 10 years)

+Mantoux TB screening test within 1 year of application and yearly thereafter A positive Mantoux test result must be followed up with a chest x-ray and verification of inactive status

+Hepatitis B (HB) Vaccine series (series of 3 immunizations at 0, 1, and 6 months) and positive titer results (A student signed waiver for the Hepatitis B Vaccine series is also accepted by the Department of Physical Therapy but may exclude you from working at certain Clinical Sites due to requirements of individual clinics.)

+The follo wing are also required:

+Liabil ity Insurance

-The following are also required: Liability Insurance CPR / AED / First Aid
+CPR / AED / First Aid

+Backg ground Check

+The follo wing is strongly recommended:

+Physic cal Examination